‘There’s poetry in the drinking water’: Michael Mann puts Modena in the headlights with racing drama ‘Ferrari’ - KESQ

 Mann, 80, has his own deep connections with Ferrari.
 The Chicago-born director behind “Heat” and “The Last of the Mohicans” had been mulling a film on the founder for many years, and has called Piero Ferrari, the current vice chair of the company, a friend for decades (the young Piero plays an important role in the movie).

 The production descended on Modena for six months in 2022.
 “It’s a very small city, so we became known,” Mann told CNN.
-“When I’d go shopping at Mercato Benelli – which is an open market that was built in 1865 – I was ‘Mrs. Mann’s husband.’
+“When I’d go shopping at Mercato Albinelli … I was ‘Mrs. Mann’s husband.’
 So it was very respectful.”

 Helpfully, Modena, like many places in Emilia-Romagna, has not changed its appearance that much since 1957.
 The city’s cathedral still stands tall, the baroque Ducal Palace looms large, and plenty of streets are still covered in cobblestones.
 (One notable exception is the Museo Enzo Ferrari Modena, a hybrid complex of modern pavilion and renovated spaces, including the childhood home of Enzo, which opened in 2012 – understandably, it doesn’t feature in the movie.)